Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Model and main result

-\end{thm} This theorem characterizes, in the limit of large population and small mutation variance, a dynamics described by a Hamilton-Jacobi equation in the viscosity sense.
-This equation differs from the equations obtained in previous work (see for example, \cite{BMP,CMMT}), as it includes an additional term due to the fact that the Hamiltonian \eqref{eq:Hamiltonian} takes infinite values when $\vert p\vert \geq 1,$ stemming from the exponential decay of the mutation kernel.
-Equation \eqref{eq:HJ} has the form of the classical equation for subsolution when $\vert \nabla u \vert<1.$ For the supersolution, since the Hamiltonian takes infinite values when $\vert \nabla u\vert \geq 1$, this enforces $u$ to satisfy $\vert \nabla u\vert \leq 1.$\\
+\end{thm} To the best of our knowledge, such a Hamilton-Jacobi equations with obstacle is new in the field of models from evolutionary biology.
+It results from the exponential decay of the kernel.
+Equation \eqref{eq:HJ} has the form of the classical Hamilton-Jacobi equation when $\vert \nabla u \vert<1.$ The fact that, the Hamiltonian takes infinite values when $\vert \nabla u\vert \geq 1$, enforces $u$ to satisfy $\vert \nabla u\vert \leq 1.$\\

+We expect that \eqref{eq:HJ} admits a unique solution $(u,I)$ with $u\in C(\R^+\times \R)$ solving \eqref{eq:HJ} in the viscosity sense and $I\in BV_{Loc}(\R^+)$.
+Such a uniqueness result has been proved for constrained Hamilton-Jacobi equations without obstacle, derived from models with fast decaying mutation kernels \cite{CL}.
+The extension of such uniqueness results to \eqref{eq:HJ}, requires some work since here the Hamiltonian can take infinite values and the problem involves an obstacle of type $|\nabla u|\leq 1$.
+This goes beyond the scope of this article.\\ However, a uniqueness result for fixed $I$ can be obtained using classical arguments combining the doubling variables method (see for instance \cite{G}) with the notion of viscosity solutions for $L^1$ time dependence Hamiltonians (see \cite{Ishi}), following similar techniques used in the proof of Proposition 5.4.\\

-The remaining of this paper is dedicated to the proof of this result: In Section 3, we present results regarding the existence, uniqueness, and comparison principle for the equation \eqref{eq:rescaling model}.
-In Section 4, we establish the local bound and Lipschitz estimates of the solutions \eqref{eq:system of ODE}, which are crucial ingredients in proving convergence.
+The remaining of this paper is dedicated to the proof of Theorem 2.1: In Section 3, we present results regarding the existence, uniqueness, and comparison principle for the equation \eqref{eq:rescaling model}.
+In Section 4, we establish the local bounds and Lipschitz estimates of the solutions \eqref{eq:system of ODE}, which are crucial ingredients in proving convergence.
 Sections 5 and 6 are dedicated to the proof of Theorem 2.1.